|Year of selection||2017|

 Adapting to new trends of markets and consumer behaviour

-« Our partnership with AXA is absolutely crucial for this project », Percoco stresses. « To study smart cities, you need to deal with enormous amounts of data, and that’s where AXA comes in.
-We work on the theory, they provide and process the data ».
+« Our partnership with AXA is absolutely crucial for this project », Percoco stresses. « To study smart cities, you need to deal with enormous amounts of anonymized data, and that’s where AXA comes in.
 Up-to-date figures and datasets will help the team of academics anchor their investigation in reality, assisting specifically with the second and third stages of the research program.
 The project is indeed divided into three consecutive steps, the first of which is to interpret the “sharing economy” from a behavioural perspective.
-Then, by using a novel dataset on driving styles of AXA insured and eventually Blablacar drivers, the team seeks to adapt the behavioral framework to real-world data. « Finally, by using detailed micro data, we will study how traditional sectors are reacting to the competition of multisided platforms.
+Then, by using a novel dataset on driving styles, the team seeks to adapt the behavioral framework to real-world data. « Finally, by using detailed micro data, we will study how traditional sectors are reacting to the competition of multisided platforms.
 The aim here is to enhance our understanding of the industrial dynamics and the size and shape of traditional vs new markets », Percoco concludes.

 By taking into account both the geographical and behavioural aspect of the rise of the sharing economy, this collaborative project between Prof. Marco Percoco and AXA holds great potential when it comes to drawing a prospect of the riskiness of future urban societies.
 In jointly addressing this research question, the project has every chance to enlighten policy and decision-makers on the the resilience of urban markets and on the geography of this resilience.